blchrd/procedural-music-generation/MusicTheoryNotes.md

 The time signature indicate the the number of note into a musical measure.
 For a 4/4 signature, the measure contains 4 beat, for 3/4, it contains 3 beats.

-y/x, x indicates the note value that the signature is counting.
+y/x, x indicates the note value that the signature is counting, it is always a power of 2.
 If it's 4, we counting quarter note, if it's eight, we couting eighth-note.
 While y indicate the number of note value the measure contains, by example, a 4/8 signature means we have 4 eighth-notes by measure.

 In the beginning, we'll use 4/4 signature.